- Code PHYS2013

 The expected workload will consist of approximately 130 hours throughout the semester including:

-Approximately 82 hours of self-study which will include listening/viewing the online lectures, preparation for the weekly online lectures, workshops/labs and other assessment tasks.
+- Approximately 82 hours of self-directed study which will include listening/viewing the online lectures, preparation for the weekly online lectures, workshops/labs and other assessment tasks.

 PHYS2013 (2nd year Quantum Mechanics) now follows the ‘flipped classroom’ model, that is, there are no lectures but instead short videos that convey the course content.
 After each of these videos there are a serious of multiple choice (MC) questions which are intended to test your understanding of the video content.

 In this course you will learn how to perform calculations in quantum mechanics.
 This is best done in a weekly 2hr ‘workshop’ environment.
 A typical workshop consists of a problem sheet that is based on concepts of the weekly videos that the whole class works through.
 Discussion with other students at your table, about the problems, is encouraged, however, the real strength of the workshop is the student’s access to experienced tutors/lecturer (about 15 students per tutor for this course).
 These tutors will walk round the workshop answering questions about the problems and any other questions the student might have about the course.
-There will be NO assessment in these workshops (for this course), however attendance at the weekly workshop is compulsory.
+Towards the end of each workshop, there will be an assessable quiz.
+Attendance at the weekly workshop is compulsory.

 There are also 12 hours of lab over the semester.